-This gist of this answer also applies to the “What’s the best for” any other body part, too.
-It takes time to erase the knee-jerk reaction we all have try to delineate every exercise into and answer to “What is this working?”.
-Better yet learn:
+This gist of this answer also applies to the “What’s the exercise best for…” any other body part, too.

 Back hurts?
 Glutes.
 Knees hurt?
 Glutes.
 Posture sucks?
 Glutes.
 Balance wobbly?
 Glutes.
 Move slow?
 Glutes.
 Can’t lift the loads of life?
 Glutes.
-Wondering why your yoga, running, sports aren’t feeling like they used to?
+Wondering why your yoga, skiing, biking, running, and sports aren’t feeling like they used to?
 Glutes.
 Hate the way your jeans fit?
 Glutes!
 If you build your butt with natural movement patterns, your entire body not just look younger, it will be younger.
 And you will look amazing in clothes or out of them.
-The fix?
-Nothing more than the two most useful movements of all time and space: the Squat and the Swing.

 Are you like Yoga?